 To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 The law doesn’t require you to replace your air conditioner.
 Ultimately, your AC will not work and it will need to be replaced, and only R410a units will be available to buy.

 The ideal option is to get a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment will also be more efficient and offer you superior comfort, helping to lower your energy costs.
+Service Experts Heating & Air Conditioning has many financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
+New AC equipment is more efficient and offer you superior comfort, helping to lower your energy costs.

-You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
-While this sounds like a great alternative, the cost of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
-You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely accessable.
+You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
+While this sounds like a great alternative, the cost of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
+You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely available.

-If you aren’t aware of what type of AC refrigerant your air conditioning system uses, we can help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what’s the best next step.
+If you aren’t aware of what type of AC refrigerant your air conditioning system uses, let us help.
+Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, which option works best for you.